 Each week here at the Australian Writers’ Centre, we dissect and discuss, contort and retort, ask and gasp at the English language and all its rules, regulations and ridiculousness.
 It’s a celebration of language, masquerading as a passive-aggressive whinge about words and weirdness.
-This week we’re hunting for fields four-leaf clovers…
+This week we're hunting for fields of four-leaf clovers…

 Q: Hi AWC – I was celebrating St Patrick’s Day last week, and had a thought.